Macedonian Ruins

 In this event, the rapture has two purposes.

-1) If all Gentile Christians were removed from the earth, just before Israel comes back into the covenant relationship with Yahweh, God would not be in breach of His original covenant since there would be no Gentile Christians left behind.
+1) If all Gentile Christians were removed from the earth just before Israel returned to a covenant relationship with Yahweh, God would not be in breach of His original covenant since there would be no Gentile Christians left behind.

-2) The event of Lot and his family16 gives us the principle that before God can judge the nations the righteous need to be removed.
-With the descendants of Israel back in the land of Israel and no Gentile Christians in the nations, His judgement on those nations can begin.
+2) The story of Lot and his family16 teaches that the righteous need to be removed before God can judge the nations.
+Lot's wife typifies those who have not really separated themselves from the world.
+With the descendants of Israel back in the land of Israel and no Gentile Christians in the nations, God's judgement on those nations can begin.

-With the Gentile Christians out of the way Daniel’s 70th week, the time of Jacob’s trouble can commence to fulfil the time allotted “to make atonement for iniquity”.
-During these 7 years, there would be only two people groups on the earth—true Israel made righteous by the Messiah and the wicked.
+With the Gentile Christians out of the way, Daniel’s 70th week, the time of Jacob’s trouble, can commence fulfilling the time allotted “to make atonement for iniquity.”
+During these seven years, there would be only two people groups on the earth—true Israel made righteous by the Messiah and the wicked.
 This fulfils Jesus’ words in Matthew 13 and 24:

 the angels will come forth and take out the wicked from among the righteous”.